rahul-mondal01/S1-T16-Dual-Dice/README.md

 LED Chaser Dice Game, a unique fusion of LEDs, simulated dice rolls, and digital logic, creating an interactive and challenging experience for enthusiasts and casual users alike.
-In this essay, we will explore the intricate details of this exciting project, its components, functionality, and the underlying concepts that make it both entertaining and educational. <br><br>
+In this essay, we will explore the intricate details of this exciting project, its components, functionality, and the underlying concepts that make it both entertaining and educational.
+</details><br><br>
 <h1 align="center">FUNCTIONAL TABLE</h1> <br> <br>
 <table>
   <tr>